Compote0/voting-dapp/backend/README.md

     - should revert when not a voter
     - should return GENESIS proposal
     - should return a first proposal
+  - getProposals
+    - should return a tab of proposals (43ms)
 - actions
   - addVoter
     - should revert when not owner